 Notable characteristics: Blossoms open pink and will lighten gracefully as the flower ages.
 Center of flower has remarkable color contrasts.
 Petals are slightly ruffled and look as if they are made of silk.
 Excellent grower with beautiful foliage.
 Intersectional or Itoh hybrid peonies are crosses between tree and herbaceous peonies.
-Deer resistant.
-Herbicide, pesticide, and fungicide free.
-Grown in Connecticut.
+All peonies are considered deer resistant.

 Hybridizer, year introduced: Roger Anderson, 1986.

 Growth habit and size at maturity: Symmetrical, flowers held well above the foliage.
 Grows to 30" tall and 36" wide.